10 FAQs when applying for an SFC License in Hong Kong

 Anyone from the company who’s carrying out Regulated Activities should be a ‘licensed representative’.

-You need to fill up the application form available here and also pay the prescribed fees.
+You need to fill out the application form available here and also pay the prescribed fees.

 You can obtain a license as a ‘licensed representative’ or a ‘Responsible Officer’ by clearing the exams offered by the Hong Kong Securities Institute.